 5. The original owners, the Moores, gave Graceland its name, in honor of Mrs. Moore's aunt, Grace Toof.

-6. Besides Elvis's love for fried peanut-butter-and-banana sandwiches, he insisted that there be cans of sauerkraut, fresh banana pudding and Doublemint gum stocked in the kitchen at all times.
+6. Besides Presley's love for fried peanut-butter-and-banana sandwiches, he insisted that there be cans of sauerkraut, fresh banana pudding and Doublemint gum stocked in the kitchen at all times.

 8. A portion of Graceland's upstairs area is forbidden to the public.
-It was a private place where Elvis found solace from the outside world.
+It was a private place where Presley found solace from the outside world.

-9. Because attempts were made to steal Elvis's body from his gravesite in Forest Hill Cemetery, he, along with his mother Gladys, were reinterred at Graceland's Meditation Garden in 1977.
+9. Because attempts were made to steal Presley's body from his gravesite in Forest Hill Cemetery, he, along with his mother Gladys, were reinterred at Graceland's Meditation Garden in 1977.